aamarafie/Znodesetup/README.md

 -
 Installs Fail2Ban optional
+-
 Installs Firewall optional
+-
-Installs & configures MONIT optional (to monitor and keep Znode alive) Creates swap if less than 4GB memory
+Installs & configures MONIT optional (to monitor and keep Znode alive) -
+Creates swap if less than 4GB memory
+-
 Updates VPS
+-
-Downloads all dependencies and github / builds Zcoin
+Downloads all dependencies and github / builds Zcoin<br/>
-_Note: Compiling does take a while vs downloading the binary_ -
+_Note: Compiling does take a while vs downloading the binary_

 ## **Please README before you Install**
 ### **Run as a normal user with sudo privilege**